 Whether employee app adoption is mandatory or voluntary, employees should be made aware of platform security requirements and practices.
 Companies can do this by adopting a BYOD policy, including terms and conditions for app usage, or requesting confirmation of appropriate app engagement.

-What Are The Benefits Of An Employee Mobile App?
+What Are The Benefits Of An Employee App?

 Employees thrive on communication – no matter if it’s with their colleagues or keeping them in the know about important company updates.
 In fact, employee productivity is found to increase 25% when they’re better connected to their organization.

-Employee apps are essential instruments for bridging the communication gap between organizations and their dispersed employees.
-Some benefits of adopting an employee mobile app are:
+Employee apps are essential instruments for bridging the internal communication gap between organizations and their dispersed employees.
+Some benefits of adopting an emploee app are:

 - Connecting with employees that have historically been looked over but are essential in driving business performance